 Community and stakeholder engagement

-Stakeholder and community engagement is continuing, with northern section landowners, local government authorities and State Government agencies.
-During 2018 and 2019 we will work with all key stakeholders to discuss project issues and minimise potential impacts, including environmental, heritage (Indigenous and European), social and economic impacts.
+Stakeholder and community engagement is continuing, with landowners, communities of interest, local government authorities and State Government agencies.
+During 2018 and 2019 we will work with all key stakeholders to discuss project issues and seek to minimise potential impacts, including environmental, heritage (Indigenous and European), social and economic impacts.